-During the years ended December 31, 2022 and 2021, we incurred approximately \$12.0 million and \$2.4 million of interest expense, respectively (excluding debt issuance costs amortization and interest expense related to the Oxford mezzanine loan as noted below ("Oxford Monthly Fee")), related to our loans payable.
+During the years ended December 31, 2023 and 2022, we incurred approximately \$16.6 million and \$12.0 million of interest expense, respectively (excluding debt issuance costs amortization and interest expense related to the Oxford mezzanine loan as noted below ("Oxford Monthly Fee")), related to our loans payable.

-During the years ended December 31, 2022 and 2021, we incurred approximately \$0.6 million and \$0 million of interest expense, respectively, related to the Oxford Monthly Fee, which is included in interest expense in our consolidated statements of operations.
+During the years ended December 31, 2023 and 2022, we incurred approximately \$0 million and \$0.6 million of interest expense, respectively, related to the Oxford Monthly Fee, which is included in interest expense in our consolidated statements of operations.

-In connection with our loans payable, we incurred debt issuance costs.
-As of December 31, 2022 and 2021, the unamortized balance of the debt issuance costs was approximately \$3.6 million and \$4.5 million, respectively.
+As of December 31, 2023 and 2022, the unamortized balance of the debt issuance costs was approximately \$2.7 million and \$3.6 million, respectively.
 These debt issuance costs are being amortized over the life of their respective financing agreements using the straight-line basis which approximates the effective interest rate method.

-For the years ended December 31, 2022 and 2021, approximately \$0.9 million and \$0.1 million, respectively, of debt issuance costs were amortized and included in interest expense in our consolidated statements of operations.
+For the years ended December 31, 2023 and 2022, approximately \$0.9 million, of debt issuance costs were amortized and included in interest expense in our consolidated statements of operations.